 The application queries the token reader and redisplays the page with the Token ID field filled out.

 Managing Sessions

 A Sun Ray session is created when the user logs in to a Sun Ray DTU.
-The possible states for a Sun Ray session are shown in TABLE 3-4.
+A Sun Ray session has three possible states, as shown in TABLE 3-4.

 TABLE 3-4 Sun Ray Session States